browserslist/browserslist-example/README.md

 Browsers have different default styles.
 To have same styles in all browsers we need to “normalize” these differences.

-[PostCSS Normalize] is a fork of popular Normalize.css with 2 differents: it doesn’t have opinionated styles, and it adds only necessary fixes according Browserslist target browsers.
+[`postcss-normalize`] is a fork of popular Normalize.css with 2 differents: it doesn’t have opinionated styles, and it adds only necessary fixes according Browserslist target browsers.